-Object Description Time Zone Configuration Time Zone Lists various Time Zones worldwide.
+Object Description Time Zone Configuratio n Time Zone Lists various Time Zones worldwide.
 Select appropriate Time Zone from the drop down and click Save to set.
 Acronym User can set the acronym of the time zone.
 This is a User configurable acronym to identify the time zone.
-(Range : Up to 16 characters)
+(Range: Up to 16 characters)

-Daylight Saving Time Configuration
+Daylight Saving Time C onfiguration

-Daylight Saving Time This is used to set the clock forward or backward according to the configurations set
+Daylight Saving Time This is used to set the clock forward or backward according to the configurations

-below for a defined Daylight Saving Time duration.
-Select 'Disable' to disable the
+set below for a defined Daylight Saving Time duration.
+Select 'Disable' to disable

-Daylight Saving Time configuration.
-Select 'Recurring' and configure the Daylight
+the Daylight Saving Time configuration.
+Select 'Recurring' and configure the

-Saving Time duration to repeat the configuration every year.
-Select 'Non-Recurring'
+Daylight Saving Time duration to repeat the configuration every year.
+Select

-and configure the Daylight Saving Time duration for single time configuration.
+'Non-Recurring' and configure the Daylight Saving Time duration for single time

-(Default : Disabled)
+configuration.
+(Default: Disabled)

 Recurring Configurations

 Start time settings

 Week Select the starting week number.

 Day Select the starting day.

 Month Select the starting month.

 Hours Select the starting hour.

 Minutes Select the starting minute

 End time settings

 Week Select the ending week number.

 Day Select the ending day.

 Month Select the ending month.

 Hours Select the ending hour.

 Minutes Select the ending minute

 Offset settings

-Offset Enter the number of minutes to add during Daylight Saving Time.
+Offset Enter the minutes to add during Daylight Saving Time.
 (Range: 1 to 1440)

 Non Recurring Configurations

 Start time settings

 Month Select the starting month.

 Date Select the starting date.

 Year Select the starting year.

 Hours Select the starting hour.

 Minutes Select the starting minute

 End time settings

 Month Select the ending month.

 Date Select the ending date.

 Year Select the ending year.

 Hours Select the ending hour.

 Minutes Select the ending minute

-Offset settings TE (1
+Offset settings Offset Follow the province that the model of miner Day Stark Combiner Times (Day on 1 to 1440)

-Offset Enter the number of minutes to add during Daylight Saving Time.
+Enter the minutes to add during Daylight Saving Time.
 (Range: 1 to 1440)

-Date/Time Configuration
+Date/Time Configuration on

-Date/Time Settings TV (D 2000 : 2007)
+Date/Time Settings V

-Year Year of current datetime.
+Year Year of current date/time.
 (Range: 2000 to 2037)

-Month Month of current datetime.
+Month Month of current date/time.

-Date Date of current datetime.
+Date Date of current date/time.

-Hours Hour of current datetime.
+Hours Hour of current date/time.

-Minutes Minute of current datetime.
+Minutes Minute of current date/time.

-Seconds Second of current datetime.
+Seconds Second of current date/time.

-1 erecure of carrotte accounts.